Why Is Black Friday Called Black Friday?

 The worst Black Friday occurred in 2008 when a man was trampled to death.
-Despite being 6'5" and 270 pounds, temporary worker Jdimytai Damour died of asphyxiation when crowds stampeded into as New York Walmart.
+Despite being 6'5" and 270 pounds, temporary worker Jdimytai Damour died of asphyxiation when crowds stampeded into the New York Walmart.
 At least 2,000 people broke down the doors, trapping Damour in a vestibule where he suffocated.
 Eleven other shoppers were also injured, including a pregnant woman.
 The police have a right to call Black Friday by a negative name.